 In an Affidavit that was filed in support of his lawsuit against BDO, the taxpayer states that it was suggested to him by BDO’s Senior Tax Accountant that he see a lawyer who worked at Fraser Milner Casgrain LLP.

-The taxpayer states that what stood out to him about his meeting, with the lawyer from Fraser Milner Casgrain LLP, was that “about first thing he said was to the effect”, “Do you think any judge in Canada will believe this?”
+The taxpayer states that what stood out to him about his meeting, with the lawyer from Fraser Milner Casgrain LLP, was that the first thing the lawyer stated to him was “Do you think any judge in Canada will believe this?”

-During a court hearing that took place on February 4th, 2013, in The Supreme Court of British Columbia, it was revealed in open court that the Senior BDO Tax Accountant who had organized the fraudulent scheme had “put many billions of client dollars offshore”.
+During a recent court hearing that took place in The Supreme Court of British Columbia, it was revealed in open court that the Senior BDO Tax Accountant who had organized the fraudulent scheme had “put many billions of client dollars offshore”.
 It was also revealed that many others across Canada had participated in significant amounts of fraudulent tax evasion and their names were revealed in open court as well.

-What Canadians need to be asking the government, is how could all of this happen in broad daylight and no criminal charges have yet been brought against the banks or accounting firms?
+What Canadians need to be asking the government is how could all of this happened in broad daylight and no criminal charges have yet been brought against the banks or accounting firms?